Azizaalyassini/Amazon/README.md

 - Latest Version of Maven
 - Git
 - Chrome browser
-- Chromedriver (Make sure that chrome and Chromedriver have the same version)
+- Chromedriver (Make sure that Chrome and Chromedriver have the same version)
 - IntelliJ IDEA

 ⚙️ Setup